March 19th, 2019

-Biomedical informatics includes an amalgam of data science with both biomedicine and health components added in; it also includes the social, behavioral, management, policy, and other aspects in health data and technology.
+Biomedical informatics includes an amalgam of health data science with both biomedicine and health components added in; it also includes the social, behavioral, management, policy, and other aspects in health data and technology.
 Health data science is a recent name that grew out of the emergence of big health data, although biomedical informatics has been around for several decades.
 Medical Artificial Intelligence (AI) was in fact the most important topic of biomedical informatics in the early days several decades ago.
 Medical AI is undergoing a renaissance recently, finally able to solve some of the hardest real-world problems thanks to the recent breakthroughs in machine learning, big data, and computing capacity.
 The field of biomedical informatics is in general an interdisciplinary field that involves: